GSA-TTS/usagov-benefits-eligibility/content/benefits/ssa-supplemental-security-income.md

 - criteriaKey: applicant_disability
   acceptableValues: [true]
 - criteriaKey: applicant_date_of_birth
-  label: "You are 65 years old or older, or you are disabled."
+  label: "You are at least 65 years old, or you are disabled."
 - criteriaKey: applicant_income
   acceptableValues: [true]
 - criteriaKey: applicant_citizen_status